kostya/pgq/README.md

 Run ticker daemon (ticker needs on production database, or development if we test the process of consuming):
 Daemon run once, bind to the database.
-(If worker not cunsuming check that daemon started).
+(If worker not consuming check that daemon started).

     $ rake pgq:ticker:start (stop)
     or execute